modalitysystems/modalitysoftware-docs/CreateTeam/TableStorageConfiguration.md

 1. Open Azure Storage explorer on your PC (Download from https://azure.microsoft.com/en-us/features/storage-explorer/) add your PROD account and subscription if required

-2. Open the storage account associated with TCA
+2. Open the storage account associated with Create Team

 3. Add/Edit rows individualy, or [import the default values into table storage](ImportDefaultValuesTableStorage.md)